-Processes exist to assure that up to date information of who can do what at each site, including entering data and / or signing off CRFs, is available to data centre staff.
+Processes exist to assure that up-to-date information about who can do what at each site, including entering data and/or signing off CRFs, is available to data centre staff.

 Centres need to know not only which staff at each site should have access to the production system, but also what the responsibilities of those staff are within the trial, allowing them to check that only properly authorised staff carry out tasks, for instance completing CRFs, carrying out the treatment allocation procedure, or completing a SAE form.
-If staff leave or are away for a reason (particularly the site's principle investigator) the centre needs to know to whom his or her duties have been delegated.
+If staff leave or are away for a reason (particularly the site's principal investigator) the centre needs to know to whom their duties have been delegated.

-In short, the centre needs to keep copies of what are often known as 'delegate log's, covering the staff for each site in the trial.
-The Principal Investigator at the site has the responsibility for creating and maintaining the log and ensuring that staff are suitably qualified for their role, but the centre should have a copy of the resultant list, of named site staff and their roles within the study.
-How the logs are obtained and then maintained up-to-date will differ from centre to centre - some may use monitoring or other staff to send the details in directly to trial managers.
+In short, the centre needs to keep copies of what are often known as 'delegate logs', covering the staff for each site in the trial.
+The principal investigator at the site has the responsibility for creating and maintaining the log and ensuring that staff are suitably qualified for their role, but the centre should have a copy of the resultant list of named site staff and their roles within the study.
+How the logs are obtained and then kept up to date will differ from centre to centre - some may use monitoring or other visiting staff to keep them informed of changes, others may ask site staff to send the details in directly to trial managers.
 Either way the requirement is that a list is available to data entry and trial management staff.

-Evidence that the standard had been met will be:
+Evidence that the standard has been met will be:

-- the presence of lists of staff and responsibilities for sites; - Controlled documents that describe how such lists are obtained and kept up to date as much as possible.
+- the presence of lists of staff and responsibilities for sites; and - controlled documents that describe how such lists are obtained and kept up to date as much as possible.

-DM04.08: User Support - prompt response
+DM04.08: User support - prompt response

-The centre is able to provide Help Desk support and / or web based support (details as agreed with sponsors) to provide a rapid initial response to site requests.
+The centre is able to provide Help Desk support and/or web-based support (details as agreed with sponsors) to provide a rapid initial response to site requests.

-User support needs to be maintained during the course of the trial, and that includes the prompt response to queries or requests for help from site staff.
-Such support might involve a telephone hot line or it may be a web based system.
+User support needs to be maintained during the course of the trial, and that includes a prompt response to queries or requests for help from site staff.
+Such support might involve a telephone hotline or it may be a web-based system.

-The precise nature of this support will depend on the centre's and trials sponsor's judgement about what is required, and the resources that have been made available to provide it.
+The precise nature of this support will depend on the judgement of the centre and the trial sponsor, and the resources that have been made available to provide it.
 The requirement is that the centre is able to provide some form of prompt user support when resourced to do so.

-As evidence that this is the case the centre staff would normally be expected to provide examples of current support agreements and mechanisms.
+As evidence that this is the case, centre staff would normally be expected to provide examples of current support agreements and mechanisms.

-DM04.09: User Support - in English
+DM04.09: User support - in English

-Help desk / web support can be provided in English as well as the data centre's native language.
+Help desk/web support can be provided in English as well as the data centre's native language.

-With multinational trials user queries and requests may arrive in a variety of languages.
-No centre can be expected to support all the potential languages staff might use in a cross European trial, but there is a requirement that they can provide such support in English at least.
+In multinational trials user queries and requests may arrive in a variety of languages.
+No centre can be expected to support all the potential languages staff might use in a cross-European trial, but there is a requirement that they can provide such support in English at least.